progmohamed/withdraw/README.md

 ### This script to scraping urls Which you can add it from Back-End .
 ### Features include:
   - Get title, external links count.
-  - check if url contain's any snippet for Google Analytics like analytics.js(new snippet) or  ga.js(old snippet) or googletagmanager (tags manager snippet for google analytics)
+  - Check if url contain's any snippet for Google Analytics like analytics.js(new snippet) or  ga.js(old snippet) or googletagmanager (tags manager snippet for google analytics)
   - Recording all logs in system like adding, modifying and deleting any thing in Back-End also you can send logs to admin email.
   - You can control scraping process like provide crawler with user agent and if we want Consider sub-domains in page as internal or external link.
   - You can also config max idle time for user, change admin email and if you want to send the logs to admin email or no.